DataDog/documentation/content/en/synthetics/api_tests/http_tests.md

      2. **Name** your HTTP test.

      3. Add `env` **Tags** as well as any other tag to your HTTP test.
-You can then use these tags to filter through your Synthetic tests on the [Synthetic Monitoring & Continuous Testing page][3]. <br /><br>
+You can then use these tags to filter through your Synthetic tests on the [Synthetic Monitoring & Continuous Testing page][3].

+     4. Click **Send** to try out the request configuration.
+A response preview is displayed on the right side of your screen.<br /><br>

        {{< img src="getting_started/synthetics/api-test-config-4.png" alt="Define HTTP request" style="width:90%;" >}}

-     4. Click **Send** to try out the request configuration.
-A response preview is displayed on the right side of your screen.
+     5. Click **Create Test** when you are ready to submit your API test.

 ### Snippets